Skip to navigation Skip to content

 4

-Coding the record if customer is going to live in another country + Read more ...
+Code the record + Read more ...

 • Record the change of address on Address Details (AD) screen if the customer has provided new address details.
 Note: it is not mandatory for the customer to provide an address outside Australia